prabalman/DRAIDClient/README.md

 # DRAIDClient

-Asynchronously computers Accelerometer data and sends it to a local server using Volley framework; developed as part of the DRAIDBot project.
+Asynchronously computers Accelerometer data and sends it to a local server